-Combining the best of the beach-town, doughnut, and coffee worlds, Surfside Donuts brings a relaxed environment, creative flavors, and Stumptown coffee to Pismo Beach.
-Even the traditional favorites have a twist; the chocolate doughnut, for instance, has been upgraded to the chocolate malted milkshake.
-Other unique offerings include Mexican hot chocolate, Twix, and caramel latte doughnuts—but the Wake ‘n’ Bake is the real must-try.
-This cinnamon-sugar doughnut is stuffed with caramel custard, topped with a stroopwafel, and finished off with a pipette of Stumptown’s single-origin cold-brew coffee.
+Combining the best of the beach-town, donut, and coffee worlds, Surfside Donuts brings a relaxed environment, creative flavors, and Stumptown coffee to Pismo Beach.
+Even the traditional favorites have a twist; the chocolate donut, for instance, has been upgraded to the chocolate malted milkshake.
+Other unique offerings include Mexican hot chocolate, Twix, and caramel latte donuts—but the Wake ‘n’ Bake is the real must-try.
+This cinnamon-sugar donut is stuffed with caramel custard, topped with a stroopwafel, and finished off with a pipette of Stumptown’s single-origin cold-brew coffee.

 Primo’s Donuts, Los Angeles

 The family-owned Primo’s Donuts has been a Los Angeles institution since 1956, withstanding the test of time thanks to its inventive flavors and willingness to adapt to the ever-changing preferences of its customers.
-Pick up a dozen vegan varieties—including cherry, vanilla, and blueberry—or try longtime staples such as the cinnamon apple doughnut, orange cake doughnut with sprinkles, and the maple-bacon crunch bar.
+Pick up a dozen vegan varieties—including cherry, vanilla, and blueberry—or try longtime staples such as the cinnamon apple donut, orange cake donut with sprinkles, and the maple-bacon crunch bar.

 Mr. Holmes Bakehouse, Los Angeles and San Francisco